-Displaced fractures are treated with hemiarthroplasty or total arthroplasty.
-Nondisplaced fractures are treated with percutaneous pinning
+Displaced femoral neck fractures are treated with hemiarthroplasty (lower demand) or total hip arthroplasty (high activity/ higher demand patients).
+Nondisplaced fractures are treated with percutaneous pinning.

 The management of intertrochanteric fractures takes into account the inherent stability of the fracture.
 There are 4 factors that dictate stability.
 If any one factor is met, the intertrochanteric fracture is unstable, and surgical management changes accordingly.

 4 factors that communicate instability of an intertrochanteric femur fracture: